spember/gitwatch/README.md

 ### Installation

-Download gitwatch and place it on your path.
-Mark it as executable
+Download gitwatch.py and place it on your path.
+Mark it as executable.
+I'd also suggest renaming it to be simply 'gitwatch' or 'gw'.
+It's marked as a .py file so that the tests will run.

 ### Usage